 Stress is very common during menopause.

+Your stress may have increased since you started perimenopause.
+This is very common in women in this phase of life.
 You might have a lot of responsibilities at work, and at home.
 Maybe you are stressed because your kids moved out -- or maybe they moved back home!
 A lot of women in this stage of life are also caring for elderly parents.
 You might be thinking about retirement and getting financially ready.
-If you are also stressed about changes in your body through menopause, that can contribute, and if you don't like your job, that makes life incredibly difficult.
+If you are also stressed about changes in your body through menopause, or feel that your body is out of control, that can definitely contribute to stress, and if you don't like your job, that makes life incredibly difficult.

 Chronic stress disrupts your sleep, saps your energy, lowers your immune system.
-It elevates your cortisol, which can contribute to muscle and bone loss putting on more weight around the midsection.
+It elevates your cortisol, which can contribute to muscle and bone loss, and putting on more weight around the midsection.
 Stress can also increase hot flashes – personally whenever I’ve had hot flashes and I look back at what’s triggered it, it was always at a time that I was stressed.
+We may also make poor choices when stressed, such as overindulging in comfort food or deciding not to exercise.

 Effect of decreased estrogen